Operadic categories as a natural environment for Koszul duality: The operadic category of graphs

 commutes.
-We moreover require $\phi$ to be a surjection and $\psi$ an equivariant injection which is a bijection on fixed points of $\sigma$\footnote{Thus $\psi$ maps injectively flags to flags and bijectively legs to legs.} and which satisfies the following condition: If $\phi(i) \ne \phi(j)$ and $e'$ is an edge with endpoints $i$ and $j$ then there exists and edge $e''$ in $\Gamma''$ with endpoints $\phi(i)$ and $\phi(j)$ such that $e'= \psi(e'')$.\footnote{We denote by the same symbol both the map of flags and the obvious induced map of edges.} Preodered graphs and their morphisms form a category~$\ttprGr$.
+We moreover require $\phi$ to be a surjection and require $\psi$ to be equivariant with respect to the involutions and induce a bijection on fixed points.
+Thus $\psi$ injectively maps flags to flags and bijectively legs to legs.
+The pair $(\psi,\phi)$ must satisfy the following condition: If $\phi(i) \ne \phi(j)$ and $e$ is an edge with endpoints $i$ and $j$ then there exists an edge $e'$ in $\Gamma'$ with endpoints $\phi(i)$ and $\phi(j)$ such that $e= \psi(e')$.
+Notice that we denote by the same symbol both the map of flags and the obvious induced map of edges.
+Preordered graphs and their morphisms form a category {\em of preordered graphs~$\ttprGr$.}

+\begin{remark} Our definition of morphism of graphs goes back to Getzler\textendash{}Kapranov~\cite{getzler-kapranov:CompM98} and Borisov\textendash{}Manin~\cite{borisov-manin}.
+It is simultaneously more structured than the former one since we want to take orders of flags, legs and vertices into account, and less complicated (but still more structured) that the latter.
+A detailed discussion of Borisov\textendash{}Manin's definition can be found in \cite{kock-cospan}. \end{remark}